 Curtains, in detail

-Textiles: almost any textile will work for curtains provided it has enough fluidity (our Archie linen, for instance, is too stiff), so you can go for light and airy sheer linen (such as Imogen or Ida), deeply cosy velvet and wool, or a heavier linen (like Hugo or Chloe) for something in the middle.
+Textiles: almost any textile will work for curtains provided it has enough fluidity (our Archie linen, for instance, is too stiff), so you can go for light and airy sheer linen (such as Imogen), deeply cosy velvet and wool, or a mid to heavy-weight linen (like Hugo, Chloe, Harry or Linara at Neptune) for something in the middle.
 Pattern works well too, but if you don’t want to go fully patterned you can also have the leading edge or bottom section made in a different plain or patterned fabric.

 Lining, interlining & fullness: how full your curtains are will largely depend on the lining and interlining.
 Even a lighter linen such as Imogen will have a heavier look when fully lined.
 We’d pretty much always recommend a regular lining – it’ll give just enough body and protect your face fabric from the sun – but there’s also the option of blackout lining with our service.
 Interlining adds a luxurious fullness and extra thermal properties, so we recommend it for draughty houses and doors.
 Use standard interlining for heavy fabrics like wool and velvet, and a thicker interlining for the likes of linen.
 Fullness is also, of course, determined by how much fabric makes up your curtains.
 If you’re going for a lighter face fabric and lining combination, then definitely have your curtains made with more fabric, otherwise they could look scant.

 Length: in short, always go full length.
 Curtains that stop at the windowsill tend to disrupt the proportions of the room (like trousers cut unflatteringly short).
 We usually make our curtains so they just graze the floor, but longer curtains that puddle slightly can be very romantic.